6 Simple Ways to Increase Your Net Worth

 What annual costs are bringing your net worth number down—and which ones don’t you need?
 Take a look at things like your insurance and healthcare premiums each year.
 Compare interest rates and see if any of these annual costs can be trimmed or eliminated altogether.
 Then, commit to saving and/or investing the difference to add to your net worth.

-6. Income Investing
+6. Invest for Income

 Income investing is a great way to increase your net worth—if done right.
 Read here for details on an approach that I have been using with clients for years called “The Bucket System.”
 The main premise of this approach is that you’ll divide your liquid investments into four buckets: the cash bucket, the income bucket, the growth bucket, and the alternative income bucket.